upyesp/BS7204/slides/Slides.md

 ---

-## Practical Evidence: Attack Phase - Apache v2.4.7
+## Practical Evidence: Attack Phase - 7 of 8 - Apache v2.4.7

 Access was obtained by remote code execution (RCE) vulnerability in Apache 'v2.4.7'.